akashhajari/akashhajari.github.io/_posts/2020-05-27-lanyon-for-git-pages.md

 * You need to check _config.yml file, _posts folder for writting your posts :) .
 For customisation you can check index.html, includes folder, etc. Don’t forget to read README.md.
 * You can make custom changes in
 * Then you you can upload the all the content to your github repository where you would be publishing your static site.
 There are plenty og these tutorials available on this.
+* Dont forget to exclude Gemfile and Gemfile.lock while uploading which might cause disturbed view.

 Thanks!